 • Vessel oil changes are carefully replaced and recycled

-• Engines are constantly maintained to a high-performing fuel efficient standard
+• Engines are constantly maintained to a high-performing fuel-efficient standard and rebuilt when possible

-• We are always looking to upgrade our equipment to more energy efficient solutions.
+• We are always looking to upgrade our equipment or vehicles to more energy-efficient solutions.
 In November 2016 we ungraded our passenger boat’s engines from 2 stroke to more modern and fuel-efficient 4 stroke engines

 • Through Maritime NZ, our watercraft manufacturer, and our boat surveyor we keep abreast of any updated processes or procedures that could assist us to be more efficient and sustainable

-• We are working with the Seabreacher manufacturer to develop more environmentally friendly machines and explore future electric options.
+• We are working with the Seabreacher manufacturer to develop more environmentally friendly machines that can take more passengers and explore future electric options

 At Hydro Attack Ltd we care about conserving the world’s natural resources.
 All bookings are saved in our reservation system so we would encourage our customers to not bring a print-out of their order confirmation or any emails.